$\Delta$-PINNs: physics-informed neural networks on complex geometries: Methods

-Here, we will evaluate the model at locations $\vec{x}_i^r$, called collocation points, that can be generated randomly within the domain at every optimization iteration or can have predefined values.
+Here, we will evaluate the model at locations $\vec{x}_i^r$ that can be generated randomly within the domain at every optimization iteration or can have predefined values.
 Minimizing this term will ensure that the model is approximately satisfied in the entire domain.
 We can also define the parameters of the operator $\mathcal{N}[\cdot, \vec{\lambda}]$ as trainable variables that will be learned during the optimization procedure.
-The final term in the loss function ensures that the boundary conditions are satisfied
+The final term in the loss function ensures that Neumann boundary conditions $\nabla u \cdot \vec{n} = g_i$ are satisfied

+This term penalizes difference the flux through the boundary to the prescribed value $g_i$.
 We note that Dirichlet boundary conditions can be included as data in $\{u_i,\boldsymbol{x}_i\}$.
 This is the basic structure of physics-informed neural networks that can be accommodated for a large class of problems \cite{raissi2019physics}.
 One issue of this formulation is that the neural network that represents the solution is parametrized with a vector $\vec{x} \in \mathbb{R}^3$, which is a Euclidean space.
-In this way, it is difficult to inform the network about the geometry of the domain (in case of a problem formulated on a manifold) or, in the case of a complex domain in $\mathbb{R}^d$ where the boundaries lie.
+In this way, it is difficult to inform the network about the geometry of the domain or, in the case of a complex domain in $\mathbb{R}^d$ where the boundaries lie.
 This is important in the computation of the differential operators.
 Furthermore, points in the manifold $\mathcal{B}$ that are close in the Euclidean space are not necessarily close in the intrinsic distance, as illustrated in Figure~\ref{fig01}.